-On November 30th, 2018 Mondial Pink Diamond Atelier will unveil the world’s most expensive
+On the 1st December, 2019 Mondial Pink Diamond Atelier will again unveil the world’s most expensive

 Advent Calendar in their store on the ground floor of the iconic Queen Victoria Building.